Configuration Reference

 --tls-directory-url | TLS_DIRECTORY_URL | https://acme-v02.api.letsencrypt.org/directory | ACME directory URL for TLS certificates |

---tls-host | TLS_HOST | - | Host name for TLS |
+--tls-host | TLS_HOST | - | Host name used for automatic TLS certificate provisioning |

 Authentication Options